josefriasg/aequilibrium/README.md

 This endpoint will create a new transformer.
 If transformer Id is provided, it will validate that doesn't exist a transformer with the same ID.
 If transformer Id is not present, the program will assign one automatically.

+The endpoint validates that the "type" is A or D (for Autobot or Decepticon), and that the strength, intelligence, speed, endurance, rank, courage, firepower and skill are between 1 and 10.

 #### Endpoint:

 /api/transformers/create